 \section{Translation examples}

-We provide example translations produced by our model fiven inputs from three ASL datasets: How2Sign (instructional content) \cref{tab:supp+h2s}, FLEURS-ASL (zero-shot setting) \cref{tab:supp+fleursasl}, and OpenASL (general domain with native signers and varying background) \cref{tab:supp+oasl}.
+We provide example translations produced by our model given inputs from three ASL datasets: How2Sign (instructional content, \cref{tab:supp+h2s}), FLEURS-ASL (zero-shot setting, \cref{tab:supp+fleursasl}), and OpenASL (general domain with native signers and varying background, \cref{tab:supp+oasl}).